 I'd encourage you to keep some kind of boundary between the kitchen and the rest of the floor.
 If your bedroom is also on that floor, I would encourage you to leave the walls up around it for privacy.

 Do partial walls count?

-Many an open floor plan incorporates partial walls to create zones in the room.
+Many an open floor plan incorporates partial walls to create zones within the space.
 Kitchen islands are a type of partial wall that work in open floor plans, as are breakfast nooks.
 Fireplaces in the center of the room can break up an open floor plan with a large hearth.
-Very wide open doorways can also be used as partial walls.
-Before you convert to open floor plan, consider how much you want to spend on partial walls to break up the space into zones.
+Bookcases or the walls adjoining very wide open doorways can also count as partial walls.
+Before you convert to open floor plan, consider how much you want to spend on partial walls.

 Do you still want to convert to open floor plan?
 Great!
-You can get quotes from a pre-screened, licensed local remodeling contractor by entering your information in the fields below.
+Compare quotes from several licensed local remodeling contractors to turn your design dream into reality.

 Chaya Kurtz writes for Networx.com.
 Photo by maine-homeseller/Flickr.